‘RHONY’ Stars Reveal How They Feel About Tinsley Mortimer Joining The Cast

 Tinsley Mortimer joined the cast of RHONY for Season 9.
 She isn’t a rookie when it comes to living in New York.
 However, she will be the new kid on the block among a cast that has been together for a very long time.

 Mortimer previous starred in a reality television series called High Society in 2010.
 In 2009, she divorced Robert Livingston Mortimer after seven years together.
-Now, eight years later and a run in with the law, the RHONY star just wants to start over and reclaim her life.
+Now, eight years and a run in with the law later, the RHONY star just wants to start over and reclaim her life.

 In 2016, Tinsley was arrested for trespassing at her ex-boyfriend, Alexander Fanjul’s house in Palm Beach.
-According to Bravo, she claimed that she was only there to get her purse but the former duo got into an argument, and the police were called to the scene.
+According to Bravo, she claimed that she was only there to get her purse, but the former duo got into an argument, and the police were called to the scene.
 Eventually, her ex-boyfriend dropped the charges, but it prepared her for the drama that she is about to endure on RHONY.

 Luann D'Agostino reveals Tinsley Mortimer's biggest challenge fitting in with the #RHONY cast https://t.co/SOTRtXyNYq